 If your applicant fulfills all of the requirements, it is time to make the final arrangements.
 Have a look at the following steps:

 Host Families need to contact one of the agencies recognized by the Immigration and Naturalisation Service (IND).
 The agency will manage the rest of the process, provide an official contract and start a residence procedure for an MVV (Temporary Residence Permit) and/or a VVR (Residence Permit Regular).

 Take care of the insurance

-Official regulations establish that all residents in the Netherlands need to have a health insurance.
+Official regulations establish that all residents in the Netherlands need to have health insurance.
 This can be acquired within four months after the arrival.
-To avoid any unnecessary and unexpected fees, we recommend to get a private health insurance in the Netherlands that covers accidents, illnesses and liability.
+To avoid any unnecessary and unexpected fees, we recommend getting a private health insurance in the Netherlands that covers accidents, illnesses and liability.

 Once in the Netherlands, Au Pairs must register at the local office within the first two weeks of their arrival.
-Afterwards, they will be able to obtain the residence permit.
-The IND will send all the information to the Au Pair agency which will contact the Au Pair and provider her/him with more information about the process.
+Afterwards, they will be able to obtain a residence permit.
+The IND will send all the information to the Au Pair agency which will contact the Au Pair and provide them with more information about the process.
 It is not necessary to make an appointment to pick up the residence permit.